johnantoni/janus-custom/readme.markdown

 * use leader+n to toggle NERDTree

 once the buffergator navigator is open you can close a buffer by using the arrow keys to navigate to it and hitting 'x' to close it

+## todo:

+* find out why ack doesn't work on loading macvim via osx or "open new macvim buffer here" but works when loaded via mvim .